Meghana-Electrical/Design-and-Performance-Analysis-of-Three-Phase-Solar-PV-Integrated-UPQC/README.md

     -> MATLAB-Simulink (version: 2009a)

     -> Basic Understanding of Simulink Project diagram and internal connections

+ Download the MatLab project files and open with the MATLAB application available in your system.

  For More details , Download the PDF available and Go through that.